University of Minnesota Administrative Policy

 • employees may not leave for a normal meal due to the time constraints associated with the meeting or training session or

-• an employee is conducting business on a different system campus other than their own.
+• an employee is conducting business on a different system campus other than their own

-Food may be provided occasionally or infrequently (quarterly or semi-annually) at regularly scheduled meetings.
 Any business activities that are held at an individual’s home must follow the policy and applicable limits.

 University policy does not permit payment or reimbursement when two or more employees choose to have a meal together to continue their business as an incidental part of the meal, when the meal is of a reciprocal nature, or when the meeting could have been scheduled during regular working hours.

-• Breakfast: $25 per attendee
+• Breakfast: $35 per attendee

-• Lunch: $25 per attendee
+• Lunch: $35 per attendee

-• Dinner: $50 per attendee
+• Dinner: $75 per attendee

 Meals with paid consultants should be infrequent and have a business purpose.